How to Use an Alumni Network to Find a Job

 The first thing to know is that individual outreach is more effective than group outreach.
 Yes, it is easier to post to a Facebook group or message a listserv for alumni, but it’s also far easier for your message to get lost.
 This means you probably need a way to search through a large number of alumni contacts and find the right people to network with.

-If none of those options are available, you can still search on LinkedIn for people who are associated with your school or organization by using LinkedIn’s advanced filters.
+Try to join all the alumni network groups that make sense for you.
+If none of those options are available or the groups aren't very active, you can still search on LinkedIn for people who are associated with your school or organization by using LinkedIn’s advanced filters.

 Blog CTA: Search Jobs